welbornprod/colrc/doc_deps/tool.md

 of these installed at the same time.
 The ColrC version is known as `colrc`, where the original is known as `colr`.

-If you would like to use the ColrC tool, you will have to \subpage tool_building "build it".
+If you would like to use the ColrC tool, you will have to \subpage tool_building "build it" and install it.

 The ColrC tool can be used in shell scripts or as a standalone application in a variety of ways.